Why does egg quality plays such a key role in IVF success?

 At Boston IVF, our embryologists, doctors, and scientific team continue to improve your success rates through the use of the following tests:

-+ Preimplantation Genetic Diagnosis (PGD): This genetic testing method is performed on an IVF embryo prior to transfer to your uterus.
-PGD reveals any present single gene disorders
++ PGT-M: This genetic testing method is performed on an IVF embryo prior to transfer to your uterus.
+PGT-M reveals any present single gene disorders.
+Through PGT-M, we can establish whether you and your partner are at risk of having a baby with a specific genetic disease and eliminate the chance of passing it on to your children.